 We pick up hobbies for a lot of reasons.
-Sometimes it’s passion, sometimes it’s catharsis, and sometimes it’s just for the sake of passing the time.
+Sometimes it’s passion, sometimes catharsis, and sometimes just for the sake of passing the time.

 No matter why you picked up your hobby, you’ve probably had that one fleeting thought: “I wonder if I could make some money from this?”
-If you’re into a hobby, there’s a pretty good chance that there’s some market for your niche skills.
+There is a wide range of hobbies that make money, so there’s a pretty good chance that there’s some market for your niche skills.

 Before you do anything else, you need to figure out if there’s a market for your hobby.
 There are a few questions you need to answer to determine this.